 Once we did a workshop for couples called, “Dancing to the Beat of Our Hearts: The Power of Love Songs to Deeply Connect Us.”
 In addition to experiencing some dancing (lowered lights, “hug and sway”) to three of our sweet and tender favorites, participants each wrote down several of their favorites and handed them in.
 We had a laptop and a printer with us, and at the end of the workshop, we all went home with an expansive list of favorite love songs.

 In that workshop, we also shared research results about the power of music to influence our emotions and bring us closer.
-In The Tao of Music: Sound Psychology, John Ortiz reports on experiments showing that “music provides a powerful means of increasing receptiveness and bridging discrepancies between any two individuals . . . it helps us to bond with each other.”
+In The Tao of Music: Sound Psychology, John Ortiz reports on experiments showing that music helps us bond.

-(The workshops we mention in these pages are from a time when we were active in presenting at marriage enrichment conferences.
+(The workshops we mention in these pages are from a time when we were presenting at marriage enrichment conferences.
 We have since retired from that activity.
-We mention them in case they provide some ideas or inspiration.)
+We mention them in case they provide ideas or inspiration.)

 An additional benefit from creating mixes of our favorite love songs is their power to bring us closer when stress has created some distance.
 They provide an immediate reminder of what is really important – our love and what it means to us.
 They help create a more romantic mood whether played in the car or the kitchen or the bedroom.
 We’ve also created a “lively” mix of love songs that is great for more energetic dancing and road trips.
 A favorite on that mix is “Silly Love Songs” (Glee Cast version), because it affirms the value of love songs in our lives.